Visual Studio Code for the Web

 In some cases, you will want to access a different environment that has the ability to run code.
 You can switch to working on a repository in a development environment that has support for a local file system and full language and development tooling.

-The GitHub Repositories extension makes it easy for you to clone the repository locally with the GitHub Repositories: Continue Working on... command available from the Command Palette (F1) or by clicking on the Remote indicator in the Status bar.
+The GitHub Repositories extension makes it easy for you to clone the repository locally, reopen it on the desktop, or create a GitHub codespace for the current repository (if you have the GitHub Codespaces extension installed and access to create GitHub codespaces).
+To do this, use the Continue Working On... command available from the Command Palette (F1) or click on the Remote indicator in the Status bar.

 Use your own compute power with the VS Code Server